IvanBioli/UNet-vagus-nerve-segmentation/README.md

 * test model on unlabelled images (from same folder as annotation and different folder as annotation)
 * start on write report Ivan
 * more results / analysis of model (multiple predictions out of sample with distribution of IOU scores + number of regions)

+### IDEAS list
+* Try dice loss for training
+* Try binary cross entropy
+* Try dice and cross-entropy loss weighted
+* Try all weighted
+(using Dice loss to capture the small details in the image and the borders and cross-entropy loss for the wider details such as the cell interiors)
+* Try Adam as an optimizer (or others, just to show that we did some experiments also on this)
+* Add the validation loss to the plots